 4. To renew a COE

-Singaporeans have had the misfortune of seeing COE prices rise to the point where its more expensive than the actual cost of the car in some cases.
+Singaporeans have had the misfortune of seeing COE prices rise to the point where its more expensive than the actual cost of the car, electric car, or motorbike.
 And because you cannot take a car loan to renew a COE, turning to a personal loan has become a viable option for some.

 You get to pay off your COE in instalments, and you also get to control the tenure of the loan.
 Say you take on renewing your COE for another 5 years, the loan quantums offered by banks for personal loans should be able to cover this in most cases.
 Spread the loan out over 5 years and viola, “car loan” for your COE.

-Imagine what you could do with that $600 you saved!
+Imagine what you could do by cutting down on that interest rate!
 Actually, don’t imagine anything and just save it for paying down the rest of your debts.

 What other common reasons would you take a personal loan for?
 Let us know.